thuynh13197/Excel-Projects---TH-/README.md

 # Excel-Project
+Business Investment Analysis for a Made-Up Company (Personal Project)

+Tool Used:
-A portfolio of my personal Microsoft Excel projects.
+- Microsoft Excel